kwsantiago/routstr-core/docs/user-guide/introduction.md

 }
 ```

-This returns an API key (`rstr_...`) and your balance.
+This returns an API key (`sk-...`) and your balance.
 The wallet persists between requests.

 #### Option B: Direct Token Usage